andrecosta8/lostAndFound/README.md

-# NodeJS Skeleton for Airport AI
+# Lost and Found App for airports

-This repository includes a NodeJS / Express / MongoDB skeleton app.
+This repository includes a REST API to use as a Lost and Found system in airports, where passsenger can see items lost in airport.
+Also airport agent can create and delete items.

 ## Setup